The Legend Of Maria Cristina Falls

 The city has been known as "City of Majestic" waterfalls because of its more than 20 falls that can be found in the city.
 But of all those, there's one waterfall that stands out, and that is the Maria Cristina Falls.

-There were more than one legend that goes on how the beautiful waterfall came to be, but here's one of the legend that I wanted to share.
+There are more than one legend that goes on how the beautiful waterfall came to be, but here's one of the legend that I wanted to share.
+What's this legend about the Maria Cristina waterfall?

 (What is a Sultan?
 A Sultan is a ruler in the Islamic region of the country.)